 My question is simple….how do you make a living on the road?

 Tim is a web developer who works remotely for a company based in North Carolina.
-Amanda is still in the process of finding a way to make a few bucks while on the road.
+Amanda writes travel articles for online publications.

 Do you make money from the Watson’s Wander blog?